 A few days ago, I had a mind to make a frittata, because I’m on a serious egg kick, but I wanted something quick for busy mornings.
 As I brainstormed amazing flavors to stuff inside my frittata canvas, the image of my taco meat came gliding across my periphery like a cloud.
 Bam.
 I blacked out, and the next thing I knew I was pulling a bubbling Taco Frittata out of the oven.
 I almost slipped away again at the intoxicating scent of roasted peppers, smoky paprika and caramelized beef in a bed of unctuous, fluffy egg.
 But I gathered my faculties, entertained myself impatiently watching Chopped while my frittata cool, and I finally dug in.

 Yes, yes, a thousand times YES.
 As evidenced by dishes like Huevos Rancheros, I'm not the first to create an excellent marriage between Mexican flavors with eggs.
-Nonetheless, my husband and I were downright jubilant at the result of my mad foodist experiment.
-Max called this Taco Frittata "pure ecstasy", and we ended up enjoying it for every meal until it disappeared.
-So, like, for 24 hours.
+Nonetheless, I was downright jubilant at the result of my mad foodist experiment.

-I hope you love this hybrid as much as we did, and I'm curious, what foods do you eat together that might sound weird to others?!
+I hope you love this hybrid, and I'm curious, what foods do you eat together that might sound weird to others?!